Direct instruction - A practical guide to effective teaching

 Check out the four corrective teacher actions above.

 Set up a quiz or worksheet in BookWidgets with many different and interactive question types about the lesson content.
-Let students solve the worksheet it independently.
+Let students solve the worksheet independently.
 It’s very important to ask your students the right questions.
-Below is an example of the different question types about the learning content.
-You can choose to link to other theoretical steps and give hints if necessary.
+You have a choice of 35 different question types.
+Additionally, it is easy to use multi-media in the assignments.
+This can make the assignment extra eductional and fun.

 If you are using BookWidgets quizzes, you have many feedback options.
 Questions can be automatically graded so students have a really short feedback loop and know what aspects they have to learn again.
 A teacher can also see the student’s answers immediately after them submitting.